rachel-sousa/SimonEnsemble.github.io/_posts/2017-10-6-freelyjointedchain.md

 $$f = \frac{3}{\beta n b^2} \langle x \rangle.$$

+This shows that the polymer behaves as an entropic spring.
-The spring constant reveals that a high temperature effectively renders the polymer more difficult to pull due to larger entropic forces.
+The spring constant reveals that a high temperature effectively renders the polymer more difficult to pull from $\langle x \rangle \sim 0$ due to larger entropic forces.

 ## Large force approximation